eddyerburgh/notes/docs/computer-networking/internet/http1.md

 ## HTTP Headers

-The first line of a HTTP request/response can be followed by additional lines, called **request headers**.
+The first line of an HTTP request/response can be followed by additional lines, called **request headers**.
 Responses can have **response headers** {% cite computer-networks -l 688 %}.

 Each header field is made of a name and a field value, separated by a colon (:):